sc-forks/solidity-coverage/docs/faq.md

 node_js:
   - '10'
 install:
   - npm install -g truffle
 script:
   - npm run coverage && coverage/lcov.info | coveralls
 ```
-**NB:** It's best practice to run coverage in a parallel CI build rather than assume its equivalence to `truffle test`.
-Coverage uses block gas limits far above the current blocklimit and rewrites your contracts in ways that might affect their behavior.
+**NB:** It's best practice to run coverage in a parallel CI build rather than assume its
+equivalence to `test`.
+Coverage uses block gas settings far above the network limits,
+ignores all contract size constraints and rewrites your contracts in ways that might affect
+their behavior.

 **Step 5: Toggle the project on at Travis and Coveralls and push.**